microsoft/bonsai-viz-moab/README.md

-# Project
+# Bonsai Moab Visualizer

-This visualizer is part of the [Moab Project](https://aka.sm/moab).
+This visualizer is part of the example [Moab Project](https://aka.sm/moab).
 It is used to visualize output state from the [`moabsim-py`](https://github.com/microsoft/moabsim-py) simulator.

 ![Moab Visualizer](MoabVisualizer.png)